Friend, do you want to learn how to make old fashioned strawberry pie with me (and mom)?

-Just in time for Mother's Day, my mom decided to reveal her 40-year [and hundreds time tested] recipe for her old fashioned crostata with strawberries.
-Actually, she makes it with homemade strawberry jam, but I decided to give it a twist using homemade jam + fresh strawberries + cinnamon sugar on top.
-DELISH.
+Just in time for Mother's Day, my mom decided to reveal her 40-year [and hundreds time tested] recipe for her old-fashioned crostata with strawberries.
+She makes it with homemade strawberry jam, but I decided to give it a twist using homemade jam + fresh strawberries + cinnamon sugar on top.
+Let's do it!

 The steps to the perfect pie crust (and crostata in this case) are only 4: